 The grasslands in Switzerland are exceptional.
 They are nestled in the snow-capped mountains.
 It’s a place to be for enjoying nature and scenic sights without many people.
 The best part?
 It’s free!

-There are a plethora of beautiful grasslands in Switzerland.
+There are a plethora of beautiful fields in Switzerland.
 But the most beautiful meadows lie in the Lauterbrunnen Valley in the Canton of Bern.
 Check out my article about Lauterbrunnen and discover why you will not skip that on your travel bucket list.

-The word Lauterbrunnen came from the word “many springs,” which tells about the numerous waterfalls found here.
-In total, according to myswitzerland.com, 72 waterfalls can be found in Lauterbrunnen valley.
+The word Lauterbrunnen is a German word that in English means “many springs.”
+It tells about the numerous waterfalls found here.
+According to myswitzerland.com, 72 waterfalls can be found in Lauterbrunnen valley.

 We’ll arrive at a cable car station to another town with spectacular grasslands in Switzerland if we continue walking further south for an hour from Lauterbrunnen.
 This cable car station (Stechelberg) will lead us to Murren, where the photo from above was taken.

 When we visit the grasslands in Switzerland, we can see animals such as cows and goats too.
 They are the source of the delicious milk and cheese we drink and eat.

 I included their photos here because I haven’t seen anything like Switzerland’s Blackneck goats and Guernsey cows ever in my life.